 There is only a small window of opportunity to do this before your computer starts to load the operating system.
 Therefore, keep pressing the delete key until the BIOS Setup Utility appears.

-On some computers you need to press the F1 or F2 keys to access the BIOS Setup Utility.
+On some computers, you need to press the F1 or F2 keys to access the BIOS Setup Utility.
+Check your computer manufacturer's website for how to access the BIOS settings.

 If you want to know more about how to update your BIOS to the latest version, take a look at the AMIBIOS Update page.